K-Sato1995/gatsbyBlog/content/posts/SQL-101/index.md

 language: english
 cover: ./cover.png
 generate-card: false
 tags:
   - SQL
-description: SQL stands for Structured Query Language.
+description: "SQL stands for Structured Query Language.
 It is used to communicate with a database which means every programmer who uses a database should at least know a thing or two about this language.
 I've made a list of very basic commands of SQL in this post.
-(This post is still in progress.)
+(This post is still in progress.)"
 ---
 # Retrieviing records from one table